Cash for Your Home, On Your Terms—No Repairs, No Fees, No Stress

 • This field is for validation purposes and should be left unchanged.

-1. No Need for Traditional Financing
+1. No Need for Traditional Loans

-4. Fast and Flexible Transactions
+4. Fast and Easy Transactions

 1. Due-on-Sale Clause

-3. Buyer Risks
+3. Risks for the client

-How to Structure a “Subject To” Transaction
+How to Make a Deal “Subject To”

 Kelly Sollinger